 Goal: Perform ten reps with each leg before you attempt the single-leg squat.

 If you can't perform ten reps of the modified version, perform three sets of as many reps as possible three times each week.
 Once you reach ten reps for each leg, move on to the more difficult version.

 The original version looks like this.

-Stand on your right leg with your arms out in front and your left leg held in front slightly.
+Description: Stand on your right leg with your arms out in front and your left leg held in front slightly.
 Push your hips back and drop into a full squat while keeping your torso as vertical as possible.
 Your heel should not come off the ground.
 If it does come up, stretch your calves.
 Repeat with the left leg.

-Perform ten reps with each leg with perfect form.
+Goal: Perform ten reps with each leg with perfect form.
 Once you reach that goal, return to barbell front and back squats, and relish the ease in which you reach the bottom position.

 Core strength is essential to overall power and health.
 Unfortunately, most people waste their time with non-functional abdominal exercises.
 The hand walkout builds core strength as well as anything you'll find, and there are two added benefits that most core exercises can't offer.

 First, you'll increase shoulder mobility.
 Second, you'll enhance lat size and strength.
 More lat strength is especially important, since the combined forces of the lats, abdominal wall, and glutes coalesce to build super stiffness (a term that Dr. Stuart McGill is about to make famous).